 “Weather forecast for tonight: dark.” ~ George Carlin

 So what to do in our Town of Aurora during the hot and humid days?
 Guess what, you can hang out with other parents at the splash pad.
 You can cool off in the public swimming pools and if you have children then there are two splash pads in our Town, Ada Johnson Park (splash pad on the East end of Town, near Bayview Avenue) and Town Park (splash pad in the heritage park in the down town core of Town of Aurora).
 Both places have shaded areas, playgrounds, change room facilities and dedicated parking.
 But I would not recommend visiting during the peak sun hour, that is around lunch.
 Kids like to play in the playgrounds and will escape away from the shade.
 So have safe fun where ever you go in Aurora.
-That’s what we did today and perhaps will do the same tomorrow!
+That’s what we did on a hot day today and perhaps will do the same tomorrow!

 Anna Lozyk Romeo